ryanfitzer/ViewportJS/readme.md

   myViewport.matches( 'name' );
   ```

-- Can I get the media query expression for the `name` viewport?
+- Can I store and retrieve the media query expression for the `name` viewport?

   ```js
   myViewport.get( 'name' ).mediaExp;